-This weeks article is a second feature kindly provided by our observer of Military Music, Cyril Foster.
+This weeks article is a second feature taking a look into Armed services music training, kindly provided by our observer of Military Music, Cyril Foster.

 UN General Secretary Ban Ki Moon